MykhailoIvchenko/website-constructor/README.md

   so you can change the content.
 To make the block inactive click on the other block, any empty space or press "Enter" or "Escape" button.
 - **Block content editing:** Print or paste a text in the input of active block to change the content of this block.
-  You should paste a valid url for the image block for an image displaying.
+  A valid url for the image block should be pasted into the input for an image displaying.
+  This link https://picsum.photos/200/300 can be used for the image (the image is not always the same).
 - **Block cloning:** The block could be cloned by click on the "clone" button.
 - **Block deleting:** The block could be deleted by click on the "delete" button.
 - **Block moving:** The block could be moved one position up or down by click on the "move up" or "move down" button.